muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "Begin when ready" Ethan called in the exact same way he had the two previous rounds.

-My eyes were focused on Melody and her oppenent.
+My eyes were focused on Melody and her opponent.

 She did strike up a conversation with me so in a way, I was rooting for her.

-She was extremely nervious when she left but I'm sure she'll be fine.
+She was extremely nervous when she left but I'm sure she'll be fine.

 Her opponent seemed like a male variant of his species.

-He had horns on his head like the one Mikay has poking out of his forehead except this person had 2 of them.
+He had horns on his head like the one Mikay has protruding out of his forehead except this person had 2 of them.

 I guess the fashion sense of this world is quite different.